dzmitry-savitski/vhost_bruteforcer/README.md

  - fixing bugs
  - add mode to get subdomains and zones from a dict (base word + different zones, like '.dev','.local')
  - ability to configure port?
- - mode to scan both http & https protocol at once?
+ - mode to scan both http & https protocols at once?